ArjunXvarma/mini-quant-trading-engine/README.md

 with a few operations reaching up to 40 ns.
 The use of a logarithmic y-axis helps reveal low-frequency higher-latency events that would be obscured on a linear scale.
 The skew remains mild, with most of the computation finishing within a few nanoseconds.

+> More graphs can be found in the `Performance/results/graphs` folder.

+### Future improvements
+While the engine performs decently well, there is still significant room for improvement.
+Planned optimizations include:
+- Replacing the current `vector + sort` implementation in the `OrderBook` with a more efficient data structure that supports `O(log n)` insertions (e.g., balanced trees or heaps).
+- Exploring lock-free or concurrent data structures to eliminate mutex overhead in the `OrderBook`.
+- Reducing tail latencies (p95, p99, and max latency) across all components to improve consistency under high load.